-How to Plant a Fruit Tree: Start by cutting through the sod in a circle that is about a foot wider than the diameter of the root ball.
-Then dig a hole wide enough to allow the root system to fit without roots wrapping around the edge of the hole in a circle.
+Start by cutting through the soil in a circle that is about a foot wider than the diameter of the root ball.
+Dig a hole wide enough to allow the root system to fit without roots wrapping around the edge of the hole in a circle.
 Trim off any broken or damaged roots before planting.
 Place the trees in the hole and fill the hole with topsoil.